EloiStree/HelloGodotAssetLibrary/README.md

   - Finite State Machine code without the UI but quickly and easily usable
 - Input Icons https://godotengine.org/asset-library/asset/2611
   - Very nice SVG input for keyboard, xbox and PS with some code aroudn it.
+- Input Overlayer for tutorial https://godotengine.org/asset-library/asset/2204
+  - If you want to learn how to make your own overlayer in Godot.